 Gifted and inherited assets are generally exempt from property division if they have maintained their gifted or inherited status and have not been co-mingled with martial property, contributed to the marriage, or substantially increased due to the efforts of the non-owning spouse.

-To discuss your retirement accounts and how they might be divided in a divorce, do not hesitate to contact us for a free consultation!
+To discuss your retirement accounts and how they might be divided in a divorce, do not hesitate to contact us for a 100% confidential consultation!